2010 Bangalore stadium bombing: The bombings

 The stadium was filled with spectators watching a popular cricket tournament.
 An hour before the start of the match two bombs had exploded and a third bomb was found and defused outside the stadium.
 According to the witness there was a loud sound and people started running.
 After the bomb blast police secured the area following which the Twenty20 cricket match between the home team Royal Challengers Bangalore and Mumbai Indians, started an hour late at (1700 IST).

 Casualties

-Initial reports indicated that ten people have been injured.
-The number of injured later increased to fifteen.
-Five security men were also among the injured.
+Initial reports indicated that ten people had been injured.
+The number of injured later increased to fifteen, including five security men.

 Investigations

 Preliminary investigations soon after the event showed that a timer device had been used for the bombings.
-The police commissioner of Bangalore Shankar Bidari said "It is a minor bomb blast, but investigations are in full swing to find out who is responsible".
+The police commissioner of Bangalore, Shankar Bidari, said that it was a "minor bomb blast" and that investigations were "in full swing" to find out who was responsible.

 Abdul Naseer Madani

-In Aug 2010, People's Democratic Party chairman Abdul Naseer Madani's admitted involvement in the bombing.
-Karnataka home minister VS Acharya had said "We are likely to ask for extension Madani's custody.
-There is an indirect involvement in blast outside Chinnaswamy stadium blast.
+In Aug 2010, People's Democratic Party chairman Abdul Naseer Madani admitted involvement in the bombing.
+Karnataka home minister VS Acharya had said that there was "an indirect involvement in a blast outside Chinnaswamy stadium.
 A clearer picture will emerge in a couple of days.
-More arrests are likely and inquiry may reveal more names."
-Madani was arrested on 17 August at Kollam in connection with the 2008 Bangalore serial blasts case.
+More arrests are likely and inquiry may reveal more names" Madani was arrested on 17 August at Kollam in connection with the 2008 Bangalore serial blasts case.